fguiet/raingauge-v2/README.md

 CE - Coordinator Enable = Coordinator [1]
 BD - Interface Data Rate = 38400 [5]
 AP - API Enable = API Enabled w/PPP [2]
+RR - XBee Retries = 3 (because the RSSI was not good I tried this setting)

 ## Librairies used in this project